carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 There are five built-in ("intrinsic") types: `INTEGER`, `REAL`, `COMPLEX`, `LOGICAL`, and `CHARACTER`.
-They are parameterized with "kind" values, which should be treated as non-portable integer codes but in practice today are the byte sizes of the data.
+They are parameterized with "kind" values, which should be treated as non-portable integer codes, although in practice today are the byte sizes of the data.
+(For `COMPLEX`, the kind type parameter value is the byte size of one of the two `REAL` components, or half of the total size.)
 The legacy `DOUBLE PRECISION` intrinsic type is an alias for a kind of `REAL` that should be bigger than the default `REAL`.